leehuhlee/leehuhlee.github.io/_posts/2018-07-31-Unity4-Block-Shooter.md

         }
       }
     {% endhighlight %}
-  - Drag and drop `BoxGenerator.js` to `Box Generator` game object
+  - Drag and drop `BoxGenerator.js` to `Box Generator` Game Object
-  - Change `Interval` to 0.5 and drag and drop each prefab to `Red Box Prefab` and `Blue Box Prefab` in Inspector View
+  - Change `Interval` to 0.5 and drag and drop each Prefabs to `Red Box Prefab` and `Blue Box Prefab` in Inspector View
   - `BoxGenerator.js`(change)
   {% highlight java %}
       function Update(){